 This Music Sleep Mask is a cheap and cheerful way to help get more shut eye.
 It is comfy, blocks light and can connect to your phone to allow you to play your favourite sleep-inducing tunes.

 Sound quality isn't amazing, but it's good enough and even at a high volume there's little or no sound leakage.
-The downside is that it has an audio jack, so lots of modern smartphones will require an adapter.
+While this version does need a 3.5mm cable to work, Thumbs Up has now released a wireless version, complete with 6 hours of playback.

 Car chargers & power banks